artur-martsinkovskyi/artur-martsinkovskyi.github.io/_projects/2018-06-12-investment-and-factoring-platform.md

 layout: post
 title:  "Investment and factoring platform"
 date:   2018-06-12
-excerpt: "Fintech application for SMEs to get financing on the invoices and/or investments."
+description: "Fintech application for SMEs to get financing on the invoices and/or investments."
-comments: true
 ---

 Investment and factoring platform with B2B orientation and focus on security and risk